Outdoor Adventure NaturalistAlgonquin College

 - Prior to registration in the program, accepted applicants must:

-- Provide proof of current Standard First Aid certification.
+- Provide proof of current Standard First Aid certification(with C Level CPR).

 - Sign and submit an Outdoor Adventure Naturalist Program Assumption of Risk and Indemnifying Release form (form available online on the Outdoor Adventure Naturalist website).

-- Submit Applicant Personal Information, Consent and Health Form supplied by Algonguin College.
+- Submit Applicant Personal Information, Consent and Health Form supplied by Algonquin College.

 This program is well-suited for students who: